 Pension inheritance — what happens when you die.

-The age-75 boundary, DC vs DB, nominating beneficiaries, the IHT exemption that makes pensions one of the best estate-planning tools in the UK, and the practical steps most people never take.
+The age-75 boundary, DC vs DB, nominating beneficiaries, current IHT treatment, the confirmed 2027 IHT reform, and the practical steps most people never take.

 The age-75 boundary — the single rule that matters most

-Death at or after age 75: Your beneficiaries still inherit the pot, but the tax-free treatment disappears.
+Death at or after age 75: Your beneficiaries can still receive the pot, but the income-tax-free treatment disappears.
 Any withdrawals they make — whether as a lump sum or as drawdown income — are taxed at their marginal income tax rate.
 A basic-rate taxpayer beneficiary pays 20%.
 A higher-rate taxpayer pays 40%.
-The pot itself is not taxed on death, only when money comes out.
+For deaths before 6 April 2027, discretionary benefits are usually outside IHT; from 6 April 2027, most unused pension funds and death benefits will be brought into scope.

-• If the pot holder dies before 75, beneficiaries can take the entire pot tax-free — as a lump sum, as drawdown income, or as an annuity purchased with the inherited pot.
+- ▸If the pot holder dies before 75, beneficiaries can usually take DC pension benefits income-tax-free as a lump sum, drawdown income, or an annuity purchased with the inherited pot, subject to timing and allowance rules.
 [HMRC]

 DC vs DB — two completely different inheritance systems